Existence of unbiased resilient estimators in discrete quantum systems: Conclusions

 \section{Conclusions}

-Since long ago, it has been clear in estimation theory that while the CRB is extremely useful and illustrative is not always meaningful.
+Since long ago, it has been clear in estimation theory that while the Cramér-Rao bound (CRB) is extremely useful and illustrative, it is not always meaningful.
 For that reason, different bounds were constructed and introduced in the classical regime.
-On the other hand, until very recently, there were no works extending these bounds to the quantum regime \cite{Gessner}.
+On the other hand, until very recently, there were no works extending these bounds to the quantum regime~\cite{tsuda2007bhattacharyya,Gessner}.

-In this article, we first motivated the use of Bhattacharyya bounds using a simple example.
-Essentially, when one does not know the prior value of the parameter exactly, but knows that is within a small range, the BhB are more desirable.
+In this article, we first motivated the use of Bhattacharyya bounds by studying its properties in several examples.
+Essentially, when one does not know the prior value of the parameter exactly, but knows that it is within a small range, the BhB are more desirable.
 We then gave necessary and sufficient conditions for an estimator that satisfies the BhB to exist.
-The existence conditions are related to the support of the probability distribution which determines the freedom we have to construct an estimator.
-When we computed the $n$-{th} order BhB bound we found a limit for the variance of an estimator that satisfies $n+1$ unbiasedness conditions.
-When the support of the probability distribution is small, we might not have enough freedom to construct an estimator satisfying the desired constraints.
-Namely, the estimator exists if and only if the maximization presented in Eq. \eqref{eq:BhB-maximization} can be calculated (non-divergent).
-Moreover, following a similar reasoning, we could anticipate when computing higher orders in the BhB gives no extra information.
-Specifically, we saw that for $N$ outcomes, it is ``sufficient" to calculate the $n^{th}$order BhB bound where $n\leq N-1$.
-However, in the quantum case, where we have more freedom in the measurements, the order is lifted to $n \leq N(N+1)/2-1$ implying that in the quantum regime, the estimators are more resilient.
-Finally, it would be of theoretical and practical interest to extend the results presented here to continuous probability distributions as well as to biased estimators.
-For the latter case, we think it will be conceptually difficult to compare the different bounds such as the BhB and CRB.
+The existence conditions are related to the support of the probability distribution, which determines the freedom we have to construct an estimator.